-If we receive an application for a foster child under the age of 18 to join the Scheme, we will add the child to the foster parents' membership and apply full underwriting.
-We must get supporting legal documents with the application to add a foster child to an existing Scheme membership before we can process it.
+- If we receive an application for a foster child under the age of 18 to join the Scheme, we will add the child to the foster parents' membership and apply full underwriting.
+We must get supporting legal documents with the application to add a foster child to an existing Scheme membership before we can process it. - We require a copy of the foster agreement showing that the dependant was placed in the main members care up until the age of 18, for a foster child older than 18.